Why Dollar Cost-Averaging Can Be a Wise Strategy for Regret-Averse Investors (and We’re All Regret-Averse)

 Risk Reduction and Regret Aversion

 So, risk reduction cannot be a valid rationale for DCA investing.
 The real benefit of DCA investing is in reducing regret.
 Regret is the painful emotion we experience when we find, too late, that another choice would have brought better outcomes.
 Pride is the pleasurable emotion that stands opposite regret.
 Consider the regret potential of converting the entire $2,000 of cash into stocks today.
 How much regret would you feel if stocks plunged tomorrow?
 Your regret would be less if you converted only $1,000 today because you could contemplate the pride you would feel by investing the next $1,000 at a lower stock price.
 Regret aversion is quite different from risk aversion.
-Indeed, the correlation between the two aversions is zero.
+Indeed, the correlation between the two versions is zero.
 My own attitudes illustrate the difference between the two.

-Years ago, I wanted to transfer a substantial amount of money in my retirement saving account from one mutual fund company to another to benefit from its lower fees.
+Years ago, I wanted to transfer a substantial amount of money in my retirement savings account from one mutual fund company to another to benefit from its lower fees.
 Making the transfer involved having the human resources department certify my completed forms and then sending them to the mutual fund company to which I wanted the money transferred.

 In turn, that mutual fund company sent the forms to the mutual fund company from which the money came.
 That mutual fund company then sent a check by regular mail to the other mutual fund company, which deposited the check in the proper account upon its arrival.
 The check might have taken seven to 10 days to reach its destination.